jamesstoneco/manofstone-com-middleman/source/blog/2013-12-02-how-to-like-being-liked.markdown

 > Leslie Samuel, [episode 135](http://www.becomeablogger.com/17293/135-the-backlinking-strategy-that-caused-my-traffic-to-skyrocket/) of the Learning with Leslie Podcast

+<blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/manofstone">@manofstone</a> That&#39;s awesome.
+All the best with your <a href="https://twitter.com/search?q=%23Facebook&amp;src=hash">#Facebook</a> efforts!</p>&mdash; Leslie Samuel (@LeslieSamuel) <a href="https://twitter.com/LeslieSamuel/statuses/407579758273499137">December 2, 2013</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I think he has a good point.
-I sure in my techie purist mind I want to only gravitate towards certains mediums and places that I think are cool and hip.
-The reality is, that Facebook can be a great place to share value with your audience.
+Sure, in my techie purist mind I want to only to gravitate towards certain places online that I think are cool or hip.
+The reality is that Facebook can be a great place to share value with your audience.

 Heres why.
-If I already have an audience, and I post a link to my article, anyone who likes it has a direct impact with the like counter on my page.
-Also, everytime someone likes it, it is shared with their entire network, for each person, so on and so forth.
+If I already have an audience, and I post a link to my article, anyone who likes it has a direct interaction with my page.
+Also, every time someone likes it, it is shared with their entire network, for each person, so on and so forth.

 Also, when someone comes across your site through other social networks or through organic search traffic the effect is the same.
-When they click like it is shared with their network and anyone else in the network can also like it.
+When they click like it is then shared with their Facebook friends.
+That means that any of their Friends can like it and it can continue if you have interesting and engaging content.

 This is amazing!
 Here's why.

-Since nearly everyone is on facebook it gives yo a high likelyhood of connecting with your audience.
+Since nearly everyone is on Facebook it gives yo a high likely hood of connecting with your audience.
 Also, you can have a comment stream that can be more personal, because people who might not share publicly on your blog, might leave you comments on Facebook.
 And I am sure you know, Facebook will let you know the very second someone responds.

+Well, I'm sold.

-Well, I'm sold and I set out to create a better experience for my Facebook readers.
-Of course I wanted to do this with Middleman, my static-website-building-blogging-from-markdown-ruby-based-kung-fu of choice.
+I set out to create a better experience for my Facebook readers.
+Of course I wanted to do this with [Middleman](http://www.middlemanapp.com/), my static-website-building-blogging-from-markdown-ruby-based-kung-fu of choice.

 If you are interested in how I did it or how to do it yourself, read on.

 ### The Social(ite) Transformation

 First up, adding social icons.
-In projects for [my book](/zurb-foundation-blueprints) I have been using the [Socialite.js library](http://socialitejs.com/) and I really like it.
-It works with most of the major social platforms, doesn't need a bunch of api-keys and loads fast.
+In projects for [my book](/zurb-foundation-blueprints) I have been using the [Socialite JavaScript libraryy](http://socialitejs.com/) and I really like it.
+It works with most of the major social platforms, doesn't need a bunch of api-keys and loads async very fast.

 To make this work with Middleman was pretty simple.
 First I added a link to the Socialite library in my application.js